ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_Media_Legal_Aid_looks_to_legislators.txt.md

 services would be re-evaluated.
 The Access to Justice money is distributed to legal aid agencies based on a poverty population formula.
-About 21 percent of the fees would come to this <ignore  id='undefined'>Kentucky</ignore> Legal Aid office, Crocker said.
+About 21 percent of the fees would come to this Kentucky Legal Aid office, Crocker said.
 &quot;We have bipartisan support on this issue and it isn&#x27;t a tax increase,&quot; he said. &quot;...
 There is no one actively lobbying against it, so we hope it would pass.&quot;